faizanzafar40/faizanzafar40.github.io/_posts/2016-04-23-summer-of-code.md

 This is the first time I’ve applied to the GSoC program.
 And the result has made me absolutely cheerful since I consider this opportunity a stepping stone for my career as a Software Engineer.

 For those who don’t know, Summer of Code is a program sponsored by Google with the goal of increasing awareness of open-source software development among students.
 Students are paired with open-source organizations to work on projects during summer.
-And all projects are funded by Google, as each student receives a very nice stipend of $5000.
+And all projects are funded by Google, as each student receives a very nice stipend of $5000 after completing the project.
 This year, a total of 1206 students and 178 organizations are participating in the program.

 I will be working for Drupal on a project related to web security (more on the project details in a later post).
 You can view my project proposal <a href="/GSoC2016-proposal.pdf">here</a> which got me accepted for the program.
 A huge shoutout to <a href="https://www.drupal.org/u/colan">Colan Schwartz</a> and <a href="https://www.drupal.org/u/nerdstein">Adam Bergstein</a> who immensely helped me fine-tune the proposal during the application period and are now my mentors for this project.